BinaryDennis/SwiftPocketBible/ToBeAdded.md

 ## Wish list
 - [ ] weak var weakSelf = self (when using self.myfunction)
 - [ ] Initialization process
-- [ ] Protocols (self requirement, extensions, default implementations, class, objc, where clauses) + Delegates
+- [ ] Protocols (self requirement, extensions, default implementations, class, objc, where clauses, generic protocols) + Delegates
 - [ ] [Protocol examples]
 - [ ] [Swift meta types]
 - [ ] How to choose between struct or class
 - [ ] Background tasker
 - [ ] extension on Int  1.million
+- [ ] Example of custom collection and sequence
 - [ ] operations on collections that are missing in std-lib (ex from Advanced Swift Book)
 - [ ] copy-on-write for custom class as example
 - [ ] dynamic dispatch as example